It's the golden age of Family Fortunes and deep into Double Money.

 If you're a fan of the sausage, , yes really, butchers can sort you out with more than 50 varieties although Pork & Cheese might be mincing it a bit too far.

-Starting in the village of Downham, less than 4 miles north-east out of Clitheroe along the , this gentle, nigh-on-a-6-miler takes in fields and a ruined abbey before a stretch of the River Ribble.
+Starting in the village of Downham, less than four miles north-east out of Clitheroe along the , this gentle, nigh-on-six-miler takes in fields and a ruined abbey before a stretch of the River Ribble.

 With your OS OL41 as your companion, get your history hat and your skates on or that Sunday dinner will end up running into tea-time.